M64GitHub/movy/README.md

 ## Core Concepts

-At its heart, **movy** is built on composable rendering, effect-driven visuals, and structured interaction.
-The system is organized around a few core types that coordinate how visuals are drawn, animated, and composed on screen.
+**movy** is organized around a few core types that coordinate how visuals are drawn, animated, and composed on screen.

 ### Rendering Engine Concepts